Here’s an interesting question I saw posted in a discussion group.

 Let me address each component.

 The physical side of this question is actually one that might be pretty unique in sports.
 In most cases I’d venture to say that team practices last longer than tournament matches.
 Let’s use Juniors in the US as an example.
 Club teams probably have something like 2-hour long practices as the norm.
 When they play in tournaments, though, they generally last less than an hour.
-In fact, it’s probably only about 45 minutes in most cases.
+In fact, it’s only about 45 minutes in many cases.

 What about the case of college teams playing two best-of-5 matches per day during early season tournaments?
 Well, in that case we’re talking mainly about teams that have been doing 2-a-days for some period of time up to that point.